The band continue to rehearse and record the new album.

 With the 2012 Games being held in London, stories begin to circulate in the press, claiming that Madness are in talks to appear at the closing ceremony on August 12.

-SUGGS: We’d got a call asking if we’d like to play at the closing ceremony, so we went down for a meeting at Three Mills Studios in Hackney.
+SUGGS: We went down for a meeting at Three Mills Studios in Hackney.
 It was all top secret and hush-hush, and we had to sign all sorts of bits of paper saying we wouldn’t divulge any of the things we’d learned.
 In their office was a huge mock-up of the ceremony set, which was a sort of wonky version of London.
 They explained to us that there’d be a huge traffic jam involving lorries and Minis and vintage cars, then Michael Caine would go, ‘I only told you to blow the bloody doors off,’ at which point there’d be a huge explosion, with trucks blowing up, people flying in all directions and street parties emanating out of the backs of all these lorries, and on one of these trucks would be us playing Our House.
 It all seemed terribly exciting, although we weren’t sure what was happening before or after our bit, cos it was so secret.

 FEBRUARY: Recording and mixing continues with different producers